HenryLoenwind/enderio-wiki/Fluid-Conduits.md

 #### Self Feed (*6*) (Ender Fluid Conduits only)

-If Self Feed is enabled, the conduits will be able to insert fluids into the tank from which they extracted them.
+Normally, Ender Fluid Conduits will not try to put fluids directly back into the block or machine they extracted them from.
+Switching on "Self Feed" will enable them to do so.

 #### Redstone Mode (*7*) (All Fluid Conduits)